 Secondly, the quality of the trading platform and technology is essential.
 A user-friendly interface with features like real-time quotes, efficient order entry tools, robust charting and analysis capabilities, and a functional mobile app are highly desirable.
 Access to market research, news, and educational resources can also be valuable for informed decision-making.

-Account features like available account types, fractional share trading options, margin trading capabilities (if applicable), and order routing mechanisms should also be considered.
+Account features such as available account types, fractional share trading options, margin trading capabilities (if applicable), and order routing mechanisms should also be considered.
 Furthermore, reliable customer service with readily available support via phone, email, or chat is crucial.

 The broker’s ETF selection is also important.
 A wide range of ETFs from various issuers provides greater investment flexibility.

 Finally, align your broker choice with your investment style.
-Active traders may need advanced order execution tools and real-time data, while long-term investors may prioritize a simple platform with low fees.
+Active traders may require advanced order execution tools and real-time data, whereas long-term investors may prioritize a straightforward platform with low fees.

 What types of ETFs can you trade online?